michaelzhan1/http-helper/README.md

-# Curl Caller
+# HTTP Helper

-This is an extremely lightweight clone of postman that lets you run and store cURL calls.
+This is an extremely lightweight clone of Postman that lets you run and store basic HTTP requests.
 It uses a React frontend with a Python backend, connected via the [Eel](https://github.com/python-eel/Eel) Python package and built using PyInstaller.
 THis was created from the [template](https://github.com[/KevinRobben](https://github.com/KevinRobben)/Eel/tree/main/examples/11%20-%20ViteReact_ts) by [@KevinRobben](https://github.com/KevinRobben). **Currently, this project is built with Windows in mind only.**

 ## Quick Start